Dwayne P. Mitchell

-Dr. Paul T. Kwami is Musical Director and Curb-Beaman Chair of the Fisk Jubilee Singers
+Dr. Paul T. Kwami is Musical Director of the Fisk Jubilee Singers®.

-After graduating from Fisk in 1985 he continued to study music at Western Michigan University.
-In 1994 he was solicited to serve as part-time director of the Jubilee Singers.
-Shortly therafter, Dr Kwami was promoted to full time faculty member in the music department and musical director of the Singers.
-He is the first African to direct the ensemble, and the first to hold the Curb-Beaman Chair position.
-He received the Doctor of Musical Arts degree in conducting from the American Conservatory of Music.
+After graduating Fisk in 1985 he continued to study music at Western Michigan University and graduated in 1987 with the Master of Music degree.
+In the spring of 1994 he was solicited to serve as part-time director of the Fisk Jubilee Singers.
+In the fall of the same year, he was promoted to full time faculty member in the music department and became the Musical Director of the ensemble.
+He is the first African to direct the Fisk Jubilee Singers, and the first to hold the Curb-Beaman Chair position.
+He is currently the Mike Curb Jubilee Singers Endowed Chair.
+Kwami received the Doctor of Musical Arts degree in conducting from the American Conservatory of Music.

 The music also touches his spirit.
-He believes in the sovereignty of God, who was a source of faith, hope and love for slaves and for the original Jubilee Singers.
-"My greatest desire is to fulfill my call,” he says.
+He believes in the sovereignty of God, who was a source of faith, wisdom, hope and love for slaves and for the original Jubilee Singers.
+"My greatest desire is to press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus," he says.

 He is an Associate Professor of Music at Fisk University.